reece-mukalazi-IT/Automated-Cluster-Management-Engine/README.md

 - Secondly validating webhooks this can only approve or reject.
 THis is where I will enforce buisness rules like "env must be apart of the staging/production process.

-These will be defined as 'MutatingWebhookConfiguration' and 'ValidatingWebhookConfiguration' resources.
+These will be defined as `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration` resources.